-Although we skied the new G3 ION binding a little last spring and liked it, it wasn’t until this January that I’ve been able to mount and ski a pair for long-term use.
+Although we skied the new G3 ION binding a little last spring and liked it, it wasn’t until January that I’ve been able to mount and ski a pair for long-term use.
 The ION represents a full redesign of G3’s first tech binding, the Onyx, and it’s proving to perform well.

 Upon first glance, the G3 ION binding shares some obvious similarities with the Dynafit Radical binding like toe design, similar heel lifters and general big-picture functionality, but the ION also has several features that set it apart and establish new standards for tech binding performance and function.